 If it seems crazy that such people would consider themselves fans, take mental stock, yourself.
 Have you actually read every writer, heard every singer, and viewed the work of every filmmaker for whom you have a reasonably positive feeling?
 I'd bet good money that more than one person has approached Ann Coulter to tell her what fans they are, and to encourage her to keep giving hell to those damned conservatives.

 25 of them will cringe at the solicitousness of the crowd.
 Resisting conformity - not wanting to, like, kiss your ass - they'll feign cool indifference.
 If you're a sensitive type, such people will unsettle you, because their efforts to appear uncaring are difficult to distinguish from genuine ill will.
+And you, in turn, will appear insecure and needy via your reaction to people who appear to simply fail to fawn all over you.

 5 of them are egotists who feel challenged by your very existence.
 Their being fans of you, but not vice versa, is an asymmetry which they can only blame on you.
 They can only surmise that you're an arrogant, stuck-up, conceited asshole...before you've even said a word.
 They will put everything they've got into taking you down a notch, because, really, who do you think you are, anyway?